 A long-time resident of Fairfax County and native speaker of Arabic, Muhammad Elsayed graduated from George Mason University with a Bachelor of Science degree in Administration of Justice.
 Muhammad later graduated from George Mason University School of Law, summa cum laude, where he was a member of the George Mason Law Review, the Moot Court Board, and the Trial Advocacy Association.

 Muhammad represents clients in criminal, traffic, and civil matters in state and federal courts throughout Northern Virginia.
 Muhammad's experience includes handling complex legal matters, such as assisting with the representation of clients facing federal indictments and serious state felonies, including murder.
 He also represents individuals facing federal investigations and grand jury subpoenas, as well as clients facing investigations by state law enforcement officials.
 In addition, Muhammad has handled many trials ranging from assault and battery cases to civil protective orders and criminal protective order violations, as well as the negotiation of plea agreements and other settlements.
-Muhammad also helps clients clear their criminal records by seeking expungements of charges that have been dismissed.
+Muhammad also helps clients clear their criminal records by seeking an expungement of charges that have been dismissed.

 Muhammad graduated at the top of his class in high school, college, and law school.
 Throughout law school, Muhammad gained experience in criminal law during internships with the Fairfax County Public Defender’s Office, the Federal Public Defender’s Office for the Eastern District of Virginia, and the Arlington County Commonwealth Attorney’s Office.
 The George Mason Law Review also published an article authored by Muhammad, addressing the constitutionality of state legislation targeting the enforcement of religious contracts.
 After graduating from law school, Muhammad gained experience advising insurance companies on their coverage obligations and representing them in complex litigation.